 However, Harpst’s early years in Cedartown birthed what would one day become the Harpst Home.
 While working in the settlement house, she taught children and adults to read and write, coordinated church services, and cared for the many children in need after one or both of their parents succumbed to typhoid fever, tuberculosis, or influenza.

 Children were left on her doorstep at night, and the number of children needing care continued to grow.
 Ethel Harpst traveled to raise funds to build a larger children’s home, making presentations at conferences and calling on influential connections she made during her time spent in New York for training before moving to Cedartown.
 As a result of her fundraising efforts, the Harpst Home was established in 1924 and was able to expand throughout the Great Depression.

 While attending Spelman College, Sarah Murphy had a vision to help people from poor, rural hometowns like her own.
 This led her to start an independent school in Grady, Georgia, where impoverished Black residents paid 50 cents per month for their children’s education.
 Sarah and her husband, Marion “Shug” Murphy, had a motto of “we’ll make room” and were never ones to turn down students whose parents couldn’t pay.
-But they saved enough money to purchase a five-room house on one acre of land in 1931 to teach grades K-12.
+They were able to save enough money to purchase a five-room house on one acre of land in 1931 to teach grades K-12.

-After an orphaned newborn and five siblings came to them when their mother died in childbirth, a baby was left in a basket, and more children showed up needing a home, the Murphys soon had 18 children to care for with $25 per month.
-Eventually, they were providing food, clothing, and shelter for approximately 50 children at once.
+After an orphaned newborn and five siblings came to them after their mother died in childbirth, a baby was left in a basket, and more children showed up needing a home.
+The Murphys soon had 18 children to care for with $25 per month.
+Eventually, they were providing food, clothing, and shelter for approximately 50 children.